ayushm-agrawal/research_papers_summarized/federated_learning/Federated_Averaging.md

 For MNIST Classification task, two models were used, namely:

-1. A simple multi-layer perceptron with 2 hiddent layers with 200 units each using ReLU activations.
+1. A simple multilayer perceptron with 2 hidden layers with 200 units each using ReLU activations.
 2. A CNN with two 5X5 convolution layers , 32 and 64 channels respectively.
 Each of these layers were passed through Max Pooling layers of size 2X2.

 #### Data Partitioning

-Two ways for paritioning data-
+Two ways for partitioning data-

 1. IID (Independent and Identically Distributed)
    1. data is shuffled